 Sheila Brown is the Parent Liaison for WFCYO.
 She has been involved with WFCYO since 2014, when her daughter began in the orchestra.
 Because of her love of music and desire to support the efforts of WFCYO, Ms Brown asked how she could be of help.
 She was able to put her administrative talents and abilities to work and began assisting Ms Booth with sending emails to parents, organizing snacks and coordinating the concert receptions.
 She also assists her husband with the WFCYO website.
 Ms. Brown believes music is an integral part of a person’s development and feels playing an instrument as a child has tremendous benefits and can open many doors for the student.

 Ms. Brown’s biggest regret is that she does not currently play an instrument.
 As a child Ms Brown has played the piano, violin, clarinet and guitar but did not stick with any of these instruments.
 She is determined to start playing again as a testimony to others who desire to learn to play an instrument later in life.
-Ms Brown works in the Learning & Development industry and is currently pursuing her Master’s degree from North Carolina Central University, her alma mater.
+Ms Brown works in the Learning & Development industry as a Training Manager and has recently obtained her Master’s degree from North Carolina Central University, her alma mater.

 Director of Fine Arts and Innovation, Vance County Schools